egm42/sign-spotter-model/scripts/README.md

  ## process_LISA.py script

- Defining componstents of the object tags.
+ Defining components of the object tags.

   [Pose]:
             Details about the orientation of the object being labeled.